jamesquinlan/dsc-techstack/topics/latex.md

 \title{First document}
 \author{Hubert Farnsworth \thanks{funded by the Overleaf team}}
 \date{February 2017}
-Now that you have given your document a title, author and date, you can print this information on the document with the \maketitle command.
-This should be included in the body of the document at the place you want the title to be printed.
+Now that you have given your document a title, author, and date, you can print this information on the document with the \maketitle command.
+This should be included in the document's body at the place you want the title to be printed.

 \begin{document}

 \maketitle

-We have now added a title, author and date to our first LaTeX{} document!
+We have added a title, author, and date to our first LaTeX{} document!

 \end{document}
 ```

 #### Adding comments
-It is often a good idea to include comments in code.
+It is often a good idea to include comments in the code.
 Comments are text inserted into a document that will not be executed or printed and does not affect the document.
-Comment can help organize your work, add notes, or temporarily remove lines.
+Comments can help organize your work, add notes, or temporarily remove lines.
 LaTeX comments are denoted with a percent symbol, for example:

 ```
 \begin{document}

 \maketitle

-We have now added a title, author and date to our first LaTeX{} document!
+We have added a title, author, and date to our first LaTeX{} document!

 % This line here is a comment.
 It will not be printed in the document.